 Here is a scientific summary of adders in the UK — specifically the common European Adder, Vipera berus, which is the only venomous snake species native to Great Britain.

-This article covers taxonomy, morphology, ecology, physiology, behaviour, conservation status, threats, population genetics, and distribution, based on various scientific and conservation sources.
+This article covers taxonomy, morphology, ecology, physiology, behaviour, conservation status, threats, population genetics, and distribution.

 Taxonomy & Scientific Classification